salesforce-misc/Data-Lake-for-Nonprofits/docs/UserGuide.md

 ## Setting up the App

-The Datalake for Nonprofits application has to be hosted in an AWS account.
+The Datalake for Vera Amp Impact application has to be hosted in an AWS account.
 For this,

 The app needs to be first deployed as a static website using AWS Amplify.